Austin, Texas Estate Planning Attorneys in Travis County

 • Limited legal knowledge: Without legal guidance, it’s easy to miss important components of an estate plan, such as trusts, powers of attorney, or advance directives.

-• Family conflict: Disputes over guardianship, inheritance, or fiduciary roles can create tension—especially in blended families or when expectations differ.
+• Conflict: Disputes over guardianship, inheritance, or fiduciary roles can create tension—especially in blended families or when expectations differ.

-• Outdated plans: Life events like marriage, divorce, a new child, or a major asset purchase may require updates to existing plans.
+• Outdated plans: Life events like marriage, dissolution, a new child, or a major asset purchase may require updates to existing plans.

 • Tax considerations: Failing to account for estate or gift taxes can lead to unnecessary expenses or complications for heirs.